-So if you want to be successful in addiction recovery, one - you need to recognize and understand the need and insecure thoughts that drove you to start in the first place.
+So if you want to be successful in addiction recovery, one - you need to recognize and understand the need and anxious thoughts that drove you to start in the first place.
 Two - then you need to dig deeper and find the core belief that is the root of your addiction.
-Three - change the core belief and it will change how you think and react to life situations.
+Three - change the core belief, and it will change how you think and react to life situations.

 Visit my website and click here to download free eBook.